mplno/project-seed/README.md

 # project-seed
 My Node / Vue.js project seed

-## Notes
+See `package.json` scripts for all the commands.

-- Everything needed to build the app is in `dependencies` for easy deploying on Heroku.
-Dependencies for testing can go in `devDependencies`
+All node modules needed build the app are listed as `dependencies` for Heroku easy deployment.
+Modules for local dev and testing can go in `devDependencies`